nodejitsu/handbook/chapters/hello_world.md

     cd /path/to/myapp
     jitsu deploy

-This will create a new application snapshot, generate and or update project metadata, and deploy the project in the current path to [Nodejitsu](http://nodejitsu.com).
+This will create a new application snapshot, generate and/or update project metadata, and deploy the project in the current path to [Nodejitsu](http://nodejitsu.com).
 If it's your first deployment, you'll be prompted for some information such as *your app's name*, its *nodejitsu